noodle-cli/slush-noodle-koa2/readme.md

-# slush-noodle-express
+# slush-noodle-koa2
-> A express project template for noodle.
+> A koa2 project template for noodle.